ioccc-src/winner/faq.md

 * remarks.md

-    Remarks about your submission in markdown format: see [FAQ 2.1](#remarks_md) for more info.
+    Remarks about your entry in markdown format: see [FAQ 2.1](#remarks_md) for more info.

 * [file ...]

-    Optional extra data files to include with your submission
+    Optional extra data files to include with your entry

 NOTE: Please see our [IOCCC markdown guide](markdown.html) for **important information** on using markdown in the IOCCC.

 NOTE: It is *NOT* necessary to install the tools to use them as you can run the tools from the top of the _mkiocccentry repo_ directory just fine.

-If `mkiocccentry` tool indicates that there is a problem with your submission, especially if it identifies a [rule 2](next/rules.html#2) related problem, you are **strongly** encouraged to revise and correct your submission and then re-run the `mkiocccentry` tool.
+If `mkiocccentry` tool indicates that there is a problem with your entry, especially if it identifies a [rule 2](next/rules.html#2) related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.

 If you choose to risk violating rules, be sure an explain your reason for doing so in your `remarks.md` file.

-#### 6. Upload your submission tarball to the IOCCC submit server
+#### 6. Upload your entry to the IOCCC submit server

 The **IOCCC submit server** is still being written.
 <!--XXX--> As such, we do not yet have instructions
-on how upload your submission tarball to the **IOCCC submit server**.
+on how upload your entry to the **IOCCC submit server**.
 Once **IOCCC submit server** is ready, we will update this section with the proper instructions.
 Watch the [IOCCC news](news.html) for an announcement of the availability of the **IOCCC submit server**.